Skip to content

 Certificate of Sponsorship / Evidence of permission to work in the UK

 You will be asked if you are eligible to live and work in the UK.
-If you are not free from Immigration Control, a series of additional questions will appear in relation to your eligibility to work within the UK.
+If you are subject to Immigration Control, a series of additional questions will appear in relation to your eligibility to work within the UK.

-Further information can be obtained at the Home Office website:
+Further information on Certificates of Sponsorship, License holders responsibilities and Job suitability can be obtained at the Home Office website:

 Useful information on living and working on the UK can be found at: